-A deed of variation can be put in place either before or after obtaining probate, but it must be done within two years of the date that the deceased passed away.
-(If changing a will after death is attempted later, it will be invalid: you gain no Inheritance Tax benefits and it would be treated as a lifetime gift by the person who was originally due to inherit.)
+A deed of variation can be put in place either before or after obtaining probate.
+It must be done within two years of the date that the deceased passed away.

 There are many reasons why the beneficiaries under a will may want to change the terms of the will after the death of the deceased.
 Common reasons include:

 To add in a family member born since the date of the will.